patrickfinke/mecs/README.md

 ### Implementing and managing components

 Components can be instances of any class and `mecs` does not provide a base class for them.
-For example a `Position` component containing `x` and `y` coordinates could look like this
+For example a `Position` component containing `x` and `y` coordinates could look like this:

 ```python
 class Position():